google/pica/README.md

 # Http commands

-Pica implements http commands to let hosts report their MAC address and current position.
-Other commands allow the hosts to create and modify anchors.
-Please refer to openapi.yaml for the set of differents commands.
+Pica also implements HTTP commands, the documentation is available at `http://0.0.0.0:3000/openapi`.
+The set of HTTP commands let the user interact with Pica amd modify its scene.

 # Regenerate uci_packets.rs
 If you haven't use bluetooth_packetgen before, it is a tool from Android.
 You can build it and use it